OG-Hunter/seditiontracker.github.io-/docs/_suspects/gary-wilson.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We came all the way from our jobs to do your job and the freaking senators’ job.'
+quote: "We came all the way from our jobs to do your job and the freaking senators’ job."
 title: Gary Wilson charged on September 9, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack